Az3RoS/-100DaysChallengeML/README.md

 ## Day - 12-22

 **[Machine Learning](https://github.com/Az3RoS/-100DaysChallengeML/blob/master/Machine%20Learning/README.md).** Finally!!
-The log wait is here and we can jump straight into it.
+The long wait is here and we can jump straight right into it.

 ## Day - 23